kobiyoyo/RailsJWTToken/README.md

 ````ruby
 rails generate knock:token_controller user
 ````
 This generates a controller called user_token_controller.
 It inherits from Knock::AuthTokenController which comes with a create action that will create a JWT when logged in.
-The generator also inserts a route in the routes.rb file: post 'user_token' => 'user_token#create' as an API endpoint for login.
+The generator also inserts a post 'user_token' => 'user_token#create' route in  the routes.rb file as an API endpoint for signin.

-Note:user_token_controller.rb is meant for signin and its different from user_controller.rb
+Note:user_token_controller.rb is meant for signin and its different from user_controller.rb.
 ### Now lets include Knock::Authenticable module in your ApplicationController
 ````ruby
 # app/controllers/application_controller.rb